‘Give in writing hearing not boycotted,’ CJP tells ruling parties

 A three-member special bench comprising Chief Justice of Pakistan Umar Ata Bandial, Justice Ijazul Ahsan and Justice Muneeb Akhtar has resumed hearing in the suo motu as well as the Pakistan Tehreek-e-Insaf’s (PTI) plea challenging the order of the Election Commission of Pakistan (ECP) for postponing the Punjab election to October 8, citing security reasons.

-The court has also summoned the secretaries of interior and finance today.
+The court had also summoned the secretaries of interior and finance today.
+The AGP told the court the finance secretary is present along with a report.

+The attorney general noted that there are rules for applications under Article 184(3), adding there was an SC verdict by a five-member bench on suo motu notice.

+The CJP observed that the March 29 verdict of Justice Qazi Faez Isa suggests it would be appropriate to halt hearing of all cases under Article 184(3), adding the verdict did not contain a directive, but a wish.

 Justice Ahsan observed that if the order of the Election Commission of Pakistan is upheld, the remaining appeals will be dismissed.